McGill Institute for the Study of Canada

-McGill Institute for the Study of Canada (MISC) is a nonpartisan Canadian think tank established in 1994 with support from the Bronfman family and McGill University.
-Along with its academic program, MISC hosts annual conferences and other large-scale activities that are open to the public.
-MISC research and public events focuses on topics of interest to Canadians such as taxation and elections.
+McGill Institute for the Study of Canada (MISC) is a nonpartisan Canadian academic institute established in 1994 with support from the Bronfman family and McGill University.
+Along with its academic programs, MISC hosts annual conferences and other large-scale activities that are open to the public.
+MISC research and public events focuses on topics of interest to Canadians.

 History

 MISC was established in 1994 with support from the Bronfman family and McGill University with Desmond Morton as Founding Director.

 Mandate

-According to its website, MISC's mission is to "promote a better understanding of Canada through the study of our heritage; develop a clearer understanding of Canada's social, political and economic future; identify and explore the benefits that a pluralistic society offers; [and] support the study of Canada across the country and internationally."
+According to its website, MISC's mission is "to enrich Canadian society in three primary ways.
+First, by convening conversations about matters that are important to Canadians.
+Second, by educating and engaging students to be active participants in Canada’s future.
+Finally, by promoting interdisciplinary scholarship about Canada."